 In the '80s (22 years into statehood), when I visited my friend, the spruce bridges of Prince of Wales Island were being replaced with concrete.
 In the process, the spruce stringers were cast aside into the forest.
 A few people, like my friend the teacher/violinist, knew how to mobilize the right men and machines to retrieve these 36-48" diameter spruce logs.
 My contribution to the 'harvesting' was to split mandolin/violin-size billets from the spruce rounds once they were under shelter back at the village where my friend was teaching.
 Pictured below are about 40 split billets from that adventure.
 This is music-grade spruce, now about 60 years since first harvested for bridge stringers.
-They have 25-30 gpi and are the straightest spruce this luthier has ever seen.
+They have ~25 gpi and are the straightest spruce this luthier has ever seen.
 I can tell you for a fact that all of these billets came from the same Sitka spruce log. (see the split billet below)

 Having a true, flat surface on the bottom of the billet is very helpful in the carving and thickness process.
 In short, the carving begins with 'scooping' out the underside of the top to an approximate contour.
 Then, flip the billet and work the outside of the top down to 'fat' thickness dimensions.
 Keeping fat dimensions, alternate the work on both the inside and outside of the top until the contour of each is acceptable.
 All that one wants to be thinking about up to this point is SHAPE.